ALASdoo/alasdoo_com_v2/content/english/articles/8-most-important-reasons-why-companies-outsource-IT-services.md

 Furthermore, in&#8209;house training of less experienced candidates is expensive and takes a significant amount of time, which can lead to project delays.
 Unfortunately, it is not uncommon for an in&#8209;house employee, who has just been trained and onboarded, to leave the company for a better position or for any other reason.
 All the effort and resources invested by then have been in vain, and you have to start the process all over again with a new candidate.
 With outsourcing to a vendor, you never get these gaps and lost investments, as the vendor is providing you with a service, and if their employee can’t work on the project anymore, an adequate replacement is supplied promptly.

-By [outsourcing to a reliable vendor](/articles/how-to-choose-the-right-it-outsourcing-provider), you pay for a high&#8209;quality service without having to worry about pre&#8209;training or finding the right talent.
+By outsourcing to a reliable vendor, you pay for a high‑quality service without having to worry about pre‑training or finding the right talent.
 The third party does all the footwork for you at no additional cost.
 This can be particularly beneficial for companies that do not have a full HR department and don’t want to form one.
-Outsourcing is also the best solution for businesses that don’t have the resources or need to hire and maintain a full&#8209;time staff of IT specialists.
+Outsourcing is also the best solution for businesses that don’t have the resources or need to hire and maintain a full‑time staff of IT specialists.
+Learn [how to choose the right IT outsourcing provider?](/articles/how-to-choose-the-right-it-outsourcing-provider).

 ## 4. Global Access